+I made it through one and a bit and then felt rather full for about 24 hours.
 Next up was a wander through the lovely gallery and a quick visit to the shop.

 7. Hepburn Springs Spa Weekend – Get in the car

 I popped into Castlemaine.
 I was surprised to find it is quite a large town – and the place to go if you feel like DIY, a bakery or Asian food.
-I think these three types of retailers make up about 60% of the main town real estate!
+I think these three types of retailers make up about 60% of the main Castletown real estate!
 Castlemaine is a charming town with lots of lovely old for Australia architecture.

 I also drove up the hill to the Old Castlemaine Jail.
 I had read they did not do tours so I just stopped and took a few photos.
 However, on my return to Melbourne, I was informed that they do actually do tours you just need to give them a call.

 After Castlemaine, I headed to Hepburn and past one of my favourite places in the area and perhaps the one best suited to Instagram Lavendula.
 This is a stunning lavender farm with a café and activities.

 A Hepburn Springs Spa Weekend is definitely one of the best weekends away that Melbourne has on offer.
 It is not a long drive (90 minutes depending on traffic) but you will feel much further away.
-It is a fantastic spot to visit all year round and perfect for both a romantic weekend or a girls weekend.
+It is a fantastic spot to visit all year round and perfect for both a romantic weekend or a girl’s weekend.